rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 ### Upgrade from the package repository

-In this exercise you will upgrade your kernel by using the `dnf` application.
+In this exercise you will upgrade your kernel using the `dnf` application.
 DNF is a package manager for RPM-base Linux distributions.
-It can be used to manage packages on a systems using configured online repositories.
+It can be used to manage system packages using configured online repositories.

 #### To upgrade the kernel using DNF